Jorah Mormont: TV adaptation

 Iain Glen plays the role of Jorah Mormont in the television series.

-Jorah Mormont is portrayed by Scottish actor Iain Glen in the television adaption of the series of books.
+Scottish actor Iain Glen portrays Jorah Mormont in the television adaptation of the book series.

 Season 1

 Ser Jorah Mormont is an exiled knight in the service of Daenerys Targaryen and the son of Jeor Mormont of the Night's Watch.
-To fund his wife's extravagant lifestyle, he sold poachers on his land to slave traders, which is illegal in the Seven Kingdoms.
-Rather than face punishment by Lord Stark, he fled to Essos and learned the lifestyle of the Dothraki, who embrace him as one of their own and know him as "Jorah the Andal".
-Jorah serves as an adviser to the Targaryens on both political and cultural matters regarding the Seven Kingdoms and Essos.
-Jorah is actually spying on the Targaryens for Lord Varys in exchange for a pardon from Robert, but after learning more about Daenerys, it appears that Jorah is falling for her; even preventing her poisoning, when Robert & Varys so order it.
+To fund his former wife's extravagant lifestyle, he sold poachers on his land to slave traders, which is illegal in the Seven Kingdoms.
+Rather than face punishment from Lord Ned Stark, he fled to Essos and learned the lifestyle of the Dothraki, who embraced him as one of their own and knew him as "Jorah the Andal".
+Jorah serves as an adviser to House Targaryen on both political and cultural matters regarding the Seven Kingdoms and Essos.
+Jorah is actually spying on the Targaryens for Lord Varys in exchange for a pardon from Robert Baratheon, but after learning more about Daenerys, it appears that Jorah is falling for her; he even prevents her poisoning when Robert and Varys order it.

 Season 2

 When Daenerys is widowed after Khal Drogo's death, Jorah travels with her to Qarth and becomes the first knight of her Queensguard, serving as her advisor and protector.
-When a mysterious, masked, female soothsayer (privately) questions his fealty, he affirms that he will no longer help Varys, or anybody else, betray Daenerys.
+When a mysterious, masked female soothsayer (privately) questions his fealty, he affirms that he will no longer help Varys, or anybody else, betray Daenerys.
 He explains to Daenerys that he respects her birthright claim to the Seven Kingdoms as she "has a kind heart", which he believes to be the key to being a just ruler.
-When Daenerys' dragons are stolen by the warlock Pyat Pree (a member of the Thirteen, the leaders of Qarth) and taken to the House of the Undying, Jorah accompanies her as she defeats her children's captor and departs Qarth for Astapor.
+When Daenerys's dragons are stolen by the warlock Pyat Pree (a member of the Thirteen, the leaders of Qarth) and taken to the House of the Undying, Jorah accompanies her as she defeats the dragons' captor and departs Qarth for Astapor.

 Season 3

-After Daenerys sacks Astapor and defeats the slavers who own the city, Jorah plays an important part in the capture of Yunkai, together with Unsullied commander Grey Worm and Daario Naharis, Lieutenant and leader of the Second Sons.
-Led by Daario, the trio infiltrates the city and kill a number of Yunkish guards to open a gate, ensuring the city's capture.
-Jorah later assists Daenerys and her army in conquering Meereen, and later informs her of Joffrey's death, but at the same time dissuades her from invading King's Landing, since she is not strong enough to take all of Westeros yet.
+After Daenerys sacks Astapor and defeats the slavers who own the city, Jorah plays an important part in the capture of Yunkai, together with "Unsullied" commander Grey Worm and Daario Naharis, a lieutenant and leader of the Second Sons.
+Led by Daario, the trio infiltrates the city and kills a number of Yunkish guards to open a gate, ensuring the city's capture.
+Jorah subsequently aids Daenerys and her forces in the conquest of Meereen and informs her of the demise of Joffrey Baratheon.
+He further advises her against invading King's Landing, as she currently lacks sufficient strength to conquer all of Westeros.
 When Daenerys appears to begin a romantic relationship with Daario, Jorah voices his disapproval.